traumverloren/haute-codeture/haute-codeture.md

 ![inline](mqtt-pubsub-diagram-arrow-broker.png)

+^Everything going really smoothly, setting up the broker should be easy too right?

 ---

 [.build-lists: true]

 # MQTT Broker

-* Can't create my own on Heroku (ports not accessible)
+* Couldn't create my own on Heroku (ports not accessible)
 * But... not ready to move services and do devops stuff yet 😮

+^ Minor hiccup... but looked for a Broker as a service instead

 ---